ETHZ-RobotX/RoboticsSummerSchool/docs/installation/smb_ros2_workspace.md

 ---

 {: .important }
-Please [create an issue](https://github.com/ETHZ-RobotX/rss_workspace/issues) for any missing library, package, driver, error, or any kind of unclear instruction related to the RSS Workspace.
+Please [create an issue](https://github.com/ETHZ-RobotX/smb_ros2_workspace/issues) for any missing library, package, driver, error, or any kind of unclear instruction related to the SMB ROS2 Workspace.

-The **RSS Workspace** is a all-in-one development environment for the Super Mega Bot (SMB).
+The **smb_ros2_workspace** is a all-in-one development environment for the Super Mega Bot (SMB).
 It contains all the necessary packages, tools, and configurations to develop, simulate, and test the SMB project.

 Under the hood, the workspace uses [Docker](https://www.docker.com/) and [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) to provide a consistent development environment across different platforms.

-This has been tested on the following platforms:
+This has been tested on the following platforms: FIXME
 - ✅ Ubuntu 22.04/20.04 AMD64
 - ✅ Windows 11 AMD64
 - ✅ MacOS Sonoma AMD64 and ARM64 (Apple Silicon)